 King seemed utterly convinced that each person could make a difference in the world for good.
 In a commencement address at Lincoln University (1961), King said, “I call upon you not to be detached spectators, but involved participants, in this great drama that is taking place in our nation and around the world.”

 You too can make a difference.
 Write a blog.
 Give a speech.
 Mentor a young person.
 Earn a grad degree.
 Read an apologetics book.
 Simply put, get in the game.
-As King would say, we are each called to make a difference for the advancement of the gospel.
+As King would say, we are each called to make a difference for the advancement of the gospel and for the love of our neighbors.

 5. Have a Tough Mind, but a Tender Heart